CodePushGo/website/src/content/blog/en/error-logging-tools-for-capacitor-ota-updates.md

 | API Response Time | 434ms worldwide average |
 | Bundle Download | 114ms for a 5MB bundle |

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @Capgo." – colenso [\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @CodePushGo." – colenso [\[1\]](https://capgo.app/)

-Capgo’s features include real-time update status tracking, end-to-end encryption, one-click rollback, advanced user targeting, and a detailed analytics dashboard.
-For enterprise setups, Capgo provides both cloud and self-hosted options, ensuring compliance with Apple and Google requirements.
+CodePushGo’s features include real-time update status tracking, end-to-end encryption, one-click rollback, advanced user targeting, and a detailed analytics dashboard.
+For enterprise setups, CodePushGo provides both cloud and self-hosted options, ensuring compliance with Apple and Google requirements.
 It also integrates with CI/CD tools like [GitHub Actions](https://docs.github.com/actions), [GitLab CI](https://docs.gitlab.com/ci/), and [Jenkins](https://www.jenkins.io/).

 ## Tool Comparison Guide